 I walked through the financial messiness, navigated a divorce and created well-being practices for me and my body.

 I got comfortable being alone and lonely.

 I discovered stillness.
-(It is possible to quiet the racing thoughts in my head.)
+(It is possible to quiet the racing thoughts in your head.)

 I challenged the shoulds, have-tos and defense mechanisms that I had unknowingly brought from childhood into my now.
 Things like numbing out with food when faced with uncomfortable feelings.
 Looking for the ‘right’ way from people, books and degrees.